 - Required Service Levels, e.g. Time to answer SLA (e.g. 90% in 60 seconds), calls abandoned post-IVR, 1st Level Resolution targets.

 - Scope of services supported at 1st Level.

 - Degree of task automation (including call logging, request fulfilment, information gathering via web forms, automatic deployment of software etc.).

-- Additional tasks and duties, e.g. reporting, site visits, technical admin tasks, servicing remote outposts (e.g. library counters, walk-up desks, genius bars), lease refreshes.
+- Additional tasks and duties, e.g. reporting, admin tasks, servicing remote outposts (e.g. library counters, walk-up desks, genius bars), lease refreshes.

 - Calibre of Service Desk staff available to you.
 Are you able to recruit the best Service Desk staff from the market?
 Pay, conditions, reputation, career prospects, willingness and freedom to hold out for the right person all have a bearing on the ability to recruit the best staff.
-Given that top Service Desk performers outperform average to poor performers at least 2 to 1 (in my experience), recruiting the best from the market can make a big difference in how many staff you need or how much work the Service Desk can take on from more expensive IT resources in the Level 2 teams.
+Given that top Service Desk performers outperform average to poor performers at least 2 to 1 (in my experience), recruiting the best from the market can make a big difference in how many staff you need, or how much Level 2 work the Service Desk can take on.

 - Volatility of the IT environment.
 Is there a major change underway, e.g. new SOE deployment, ERP upgrade, or roll-out of new desktop software.?
 If so, call volumes may taper off over the longer term as the project winds down and customers adjust to the change.
 Is there an upcoming major change planned?
 If so, this might require additional headcount on the Service Desk to field the likely increase in call volumes.